opentensor/developer-docs/docs/btcli.md

 Used to set hyperparameters for a specific subnet on the Bittensor network.

-This command allows subnet owners to modify various hyperparameters of theirs subnet, such as its tempo, emission rates, and other network-specific settings.
+This command allows subnet creators to modify various hyperparameters of theirs subnet, such as its tempo, emission rates, and other network-specific settings.

 The command first prompts the user to enter the hyperparameter they wish to change and its new value.